Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Detector and Data

 \section{Detector and Data}

-The RHICf detector comprises two compact sampling and positioning calorimeters composed of tungsten, 16 GSO scintillator plates, and 4 XY horoscopes of GSO bars.
-Two calorimeter tower have diamond-shaped acceptances transverse to the beam directions of 20\,mm\,$\times$\,20\,mm and 40\,mm\,$\times$\,40\,mm, which are referred to as the TS and TL, respectively.
-It is the former LHCf-Arm1 detector \cite{LHCf_TDR} and its performance has been well studied via beam tests using electron and proton beams at CERN-SPS~\cite{LHCf_Photon_Performance_Makino}.
-The energy and position resolutions of photons with energies greater than 30 GeV are better than 5\% and 0.2 mm, respectively, ~\cite{RHICf_performance}.
+The RHICf detector comprises two compact sampling and positioning calorimeters composed of tungsten, 16 $\mathrm{Gd_2SiO_5}$~(GSO) scintillator plates, and 4 XY hodoscopes of GSO bars, as shown in Fig.~\ref{fig:setup}.
+Two calorimeter towers have diamond-shaped acceptances transverse to the beam directions of 20\,mm\,$\times$\,20\,mm and 40\,mm\,$\times$\,40\,mm, which are referred to as the TS and TL, respectively.
+The detector is the former LHCf-Arm1 detector \cite{LHCf_TDR} and its performance has been well studied via beam tests using electron and proton beams at CERN-SPS~\cite{LHCf_Photon_Performance_Makino}.
+The energy and position resolutions of photons with energies greater than 30 GeV are better than 5\% and 0.2 mm, respectively ~\cite{RHICf_performance}.

-The detector was installed 18\,m west of the Solenoidal Tracker at the RHIC (STAR) interaction point~(IP) during the low-luminosity operation period from 24th to 27th June 2017.
-Because of the magnetic field of the dipole magnet located between the IP and detector, only neutral particles, photons, and neurons hit the detector.
-Further, the acceptance at the location was restricted because of the shadow of the beam pipe structure located in front of the detector, which corresponded to a pseudorapidity coverage greater than 6.1.
-The detector was moved vertically to cover full acceptance, and the data acquisition was performed in three detector positions: BOTTOM~($\Delta y$ = -47.4 mm), MIDDLE~($\Delta y$ = 0 mm), and TOP~($\Delta y$ = +24.04 mm), where $\Delta y$ corresponds to the relative vertical position to MIDDLE.
+The detector was installed 18\,m west of the Solenoidal Tracker at the RHIC (STAR) interaction point~(IP) during the low-luminosity operation period from June 24 to 27, 2017.
+Because of the magnetic field of the dipole magnet located between the IP and detector, only neutral particles, photons, and neutrons hit the detector.
+Almost all photons hitting the RHICf detector are decay products of $\pi^0$ and $\eta$ mesons, which are produced in $pp$ collisions and immediately decay at the IP.
+The acceptance at the location was restricted because of the shadow of the beam pipe structure located in front of the detector, which corresponds to a pseudorapidity coverage greater than 6.1.
+The detector was moved vertically to cover the full acceptance, and the data acquisition was performed in three detector positions: BOTTOM~($\Delta y$ = -47.4 mm), MIDDLE~($\Delta y$ = 0 mm), and TOP~($\Delta y$ = +24.04 mm), where $\Delta y$ corresponds to the relative vertical position to MIDDLE~(Fig.~\ref{fig:setup}).